Merchant of Record

 Merchant of Record (MoR)

 Originated in payment processing.
-The MoR is the entity whose name appears on the customer's payment receipt and who is legally accountable to card networks (Visa, Mastercard, Amex) and payment regulators.
-The MoR carries chargeback liability and PCI-DSS compliance responsibility.
+The MoR is the entity whose name appears on the customer's payment receipt and who is legally accountable to card networks (Visa, Mastercard, Amex).
+They carry chargeback liability and PCI-DSS compliance responsibility.
+The merchant ID on the transaction belongs to them.

 Seller of Record (SoR)